MadPonyInteractive/CurveShapes/docs/v.3.0/7-panel-mods.md

 ![bevel_mod_b](../assets/bevel_mod_b.png)

-The 'Splines' will overwrite the 'Boundary' value if it is set to a value different than 0.

 ## Subdivision
 The subdivision modifier is the cherry on top of the cake.
 It will smooth the mesh and make it look more organic.
+It does this by adding more geometry to the mesh.

 ![subd_mod](../assets/subd_mod.png)